Alban Dragusha

-Alban Dragusha (born 11 December 1981) is a Kosovar football retired defender.
+Alban Dragusha (born 11 December 1981) is a Kosovar former professional footballer who played as a defender.

-Playing career

-Club
+Career

-Born in Pristina (formerly in SFR Yugoslavia, now Kosovo), during his career he represented Kosovar clubs such as KF KEK, KF Kosova Prishtinë and KF Trepça, and also numerous clubs abroad, such as Ukrainian FC Vorskla Poltava, Azerbeijani FK Baku, Albanian clubs Besa Kavajë and Skënderbeu Korçë, and Swedish side Kalmar FF.
+Born in Pristina, SFR Yugoslavia (now Kosovo), Dragusha represented Kosovar clubs such as KF KEK, KF Kosova Prishtinë and KF Trepça, and also numerous clubs abroad, such as Ukrainian Vorskla Poltava, Azerbaijani FK Baku, Albanian clubs Besa Kavajë and Skënderbeu Korçë, and Swedish side Kalmar FF.

 While playing with Besa Kavajë, he was suspended for two years after being taken for doping after a match against a Serbian team FK Bežanija in the UEFA Cup on 19 July 2007.
 Later, he re-signed for Besa Kavajë after he was released from the contract with KF Trepça.
 He has won the National Cup with Besa Kavajë.

-International

-He was part of the team representing Kosovo in 2005.